Yasiraleee/Yasiraleee/README.md

 # 💫 About Me:
-I'm A software engineer with a passion for web development <br>I'm Currently Studying At FAST NUCES<br>Learning Python,JAVA,C,HTML,Css<br>i love to play sports and do gym.
+I am a passionate software engineer with a strong inclination towards web development.
+Currently studying at FAST NUCES, I am actively expanding my knowledge in Python, Java, C, HTML, and CSS.
+Alongside my academic pursuits, I enjoy engaging in physical activities such as playing sports and working out at the gym.
+My goal is to leverage my skills and expertise to create impactful web applications and contribute to the field of software development.

 ## 🌐 Socials: